nojhan/clutchlog/README.md

 log.format(format.str());
 ```
 Note: messages at the "quiet", "error" and "warning" log levels are colored by default.
-You may want to set their style to `none` if you want to cleanly insert colors in the format template.
+You may want to set their style to `none` if you want to stay in control of inserted colors in the format template.

 Disabled calls